Samuelson777/PERSONAL-SPACE-TRAVEL-CURRENT-CAPABILITIES-TECHNICAL-REQUIREMENTS-AND-FUTURE-PROSPECTS/README.md

 ## Funding Sources

-[To be listed if applicable]
+No external funding was received for this work.

 ## Conflict of Interest Declaration

 The author declares no conflict of interest.
+Except just out of curiosity about traveling in space alone.

 ---